Daniel15/Website/README.md

 This is the code that powers [my personal website](http://dan.cx/) and blog.
 It is in the process of being rewritten in .NET (old version was in PHP) so some of this is out-of-date.

+The live site is currently running on [Mono](http://www.mono-project.com/) 3.0.2.

 Blog
 ====
 The blog is a very simple blog.
 It doesn't really have many fancy features.
 Things that ARE